-Our events include the Pool to Pool , the unique Ship to Shore, the Strand Ocean Swim Qualifier, the Magnetic Island to Townsville Swim and finishes with a Mystery Swim.
+Our events in 2021 include the The Net Splash , the unique Club to Club, the Strand Swim Qualifier, the Magnetic Island to Townsville Swim and finishes with always popular Ship to Shore.
 The series is proving to be popular among the locals and out of town swimmers , attracting athletes from swimming clubs, Masters swimming, Triathlon groups, Surf Life Saving Clubs as well as recreational swimmers.
 Age participation ranges from 10-99 years of age.

 TOWSA is run by President, John Barrett, an avid open water swimmer himself, with the support of a small but dedicated committee.